The Ngorongoro Crater is a unique safari destination in northern Tanzania.

 For a photography safari in Tanzania, the green season is the best time to take the best photos of nature.

-The bonus for visiting Ngorongoro Crater during the green season is breeding time for birds.
+The bonus of visiting Ngorongoro Crater during the green season is the breeding season for birds.

 So for birds, lovers are your piece of cake.
-The rainy season or green season starts from March to May, and rain showers occur in November.
+The rainy season, or green season, runs from March to May, and rain showers occur in November.

 2. How to visit Ngorongoro Crater?

-Ngorongoro Crater is accessible by road and by flight.
-If you are coming from abroad or outside Tanzania.
+Ngorongoro Crater is accessible by road or by air if you are traveling from abroad or outside Tanzania.

 The best idea is to fly to Kilimanjaro International Airport, which is almost 50 km from Arusha.